 Pierce Transit and Clover Park Technical College are teamed up on a new program that put a bus pass in the hands of every student enrolled at the college.
 Pierce Transit piloted the Community & Technical College Student Bus Pass Program to help students access transportation to and from class, introduce students to transit, and reduce parking demand at local community and technical colleges.
 Students will have a special sticker affixed to their Student Identification Card, which will serve as their bus pass.
 It is expected the program will be especially helpful for low-income and minority students to access continuing education opportunities.
-An analysis of Education Longitudinal Student data showed that 44 percent of low-income students (i.e., family incomes of less than \$25,000 per year) that attend college after high school start at community colleges.
-The same analysis found that 50 percent of Hispanic students start at a community college, along with 31 percent of African-American students, compared to 28 percent of Caucasian students starting there.
+An analysis of Education Longitudinal Student data showed that 44 percent of low-income students (i.e., family incomes of less than \$25,000 per year) that attend college after high school start at community college, along with 31 percent of African-American students, compared to 28 percent of Caucasian students starting there.
 The agency began the program at Clover Park Technical College and expects to expand it to other local community and technical colleges late in 2017 and beyond.